-To kill the colony, you have to use bait that the worker termites will bring to the colony.
-The bait will not kill the adult termites; it will only disrupt the growth of the immature termites.
+To kill the colony, termite control experts use a pesticide bait that the worker termites will bring to the colony.
+The bait will not kill the adult termites; it will only disrupt the growth of the immature ones.
 Once the adults die of whatever reason, there will be no young termites to take their place and the colony will start getting smaller and eventually disappear.
-The bait that I am talking about is not available for us to purchase.
+This bait is not available for the general public to purchase.
 They are only sold by suppliers directly to pest and termite control professionals.
 How will you kill the colony on your own without access to this?

 Regardless of your method to kill the colony, there is a need to stop new termites from forming another colony in your purged soil.
-To do this you have to create a chemical barrier around your house.
-This is done by injecting insecticide into the soil but it has to be at least four feet deep.
-So, you have to have the right equipment to do this properly.
+To do this you have to create a chemical barrier around your house and lot.
+This is done by injecting insecticide into the soil.
+The catch is it has to be at least four feet deep.
+To do this properly, you have to have the right equipment.
 You wouldn’t happen to have concrete drills in your home, do you?
 If you do, well lucky you!
-But I’m afraid that’s not the only thing you’ll need, and I’m sure the other equipment will be expensive, so you might as well hire the experts who have the right equipment, and knows what they’re doing
+If not, then good luck trying to find the cheapest prices for this as well as the other tools you will need; these will be very expensive.
+You might as well hire termite control experts who have the right equipment and knowledge

 With all the reasons mentioned above, would you still do termite control on your own?
 Would you risk your time, money, and health on DIY methods when there’s a high chance that errors will be made in the process?
 The truth is, DIY methods are highly ineffective and even counterproductive are errors may make things worse for you and your home.
-Some things are just not meant to DIY, and termite control is not one of them.
+Some things are just not meant to be done DIY and termite control is one of them.